 5. The HDSI is committed to supporting research that promotes fair and responsible data science.
 We ask that you submit an impact statement (<500 words) that speaks to the ethical issues and potential societal impact of your proposed work, areas of interest, or data science more broadly.
 This requirement is modeled in part on a similar requirement by NeurIPS, and applicants may find this guide helpful in thinking about how to write this statement.

 6. Names and contact information for at least two and up to five references (the application is only complete when two letters of reference have been submitted, so please contact referees early in the application process).
 Referees will be provided with a link to the submission portal.

 All materials should be submitted as PDF documents.

 Applicants should be intellectually curious researchers at an early stage of their scholarly career.
 Applicants are required to have a doctorate in a related area by the expected start date of their fellowship.
 Applicants should have demonstrated a capacity for independent work, and will be expected to engage with researchers and faculty and participate in activities convened by the Data Science Initiative.

 A first assessment of applicants will be made in late November with decline notifications coming shortly thereafter.
 Final decisions are expected to be made in January 2023 with offer letters being extended some time at the end of January into early February.

 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.

-For more information above the Harvard Data Science Initiative, please visit data science.harvard.edu.
+For more information above the Harvard Data Science Initiative, please visit datascience.harvard.edu.

-For questions about this application, please contact firstname.lastname@example.org
+For questions about the Harvard Data Science Initiative Postdoctoral Fellows Program, please contact firstname.lastname@example.org